 Hormonal changes can definitely affect your emotions.
 You may find yourself experiencing an array of emotions, from being sad and low-spirited to happy and joyous.

-Changes in the hormone levels of your body also lead to inflammation and bleeding of the gums.
+Changes in your body’s hormone levels also lead to inflammation and bleeding of the gums.

 The growing uterus puts pressure on the stomach and your expanding body slows down the digestion process.
 The pressure on the stomach causes the acids to move upwards, causing heartburn.
 Eat at regular times and try eating small meals.

-As the uterus expands, it compresses the blood vessels and slows down the circulation of blood.
+As the uterus expands, it compresses the blood vessels and slows down blood circulation.
 This causes the swelling of the veins in your legs.
 Your increasing weight could also add to the load on the circulatory system leading to the appearance of varicose veins.

 Increased blood volume leads to the swelling and inflammation of the nasal passages.
 This, in turn, leads to a stuffy or blocked nose.

 It is very common for expectant mothers to develop a craving for some types of food.
-Alternatively, they can even develop a dislike to the smell or taste of certain foods and other substances too.
+Alternatively, you could even develop a dislike of the smell or taste of certain foods and other substances too.

-If you notice any of these symptoms during the third month of pregnancy, don’t get too worried about them as they’re all a natural part of this phenomenon.
+Don’t get too worried about them if you notice any of these symptoms during the third month of pregnancy, as they’re all a natural part of this phenomenon.

 Physical and Emotional Changes in the Third Month of Pregnancy

 Your breasts become tender as your body prepares for breastfeeding.
-The size of the breasts increase and the areola becomes darker and larger.
+The size of the breasts increases and the areola becomes darker and larger.

-You will notice stretch marks on your belly and breasts, as a result of your skin stretching during pregnancy.
+You will notice stretch marks on your three months pregnant belly and breasts due to your skin stretching.

 You may find variations in your sleep pattern and could find yourself waking up in the middle of the night.
 Blame it on the change in your hormone levels.

 Most women feel a sense of excitement and romance during the first trimester; however, they tend to lose interest in sex by the end of this time.
-It could be because of the fluctuation in hormone levels and also due to changes in physical appearance that lead to self-consciousness.
+It could be because of the fluctuation in hormone levels and changes in physical appearance that lead to self-consciousness.

-What is your baby like when you’re three months pregnant?
-It would be too early to feel any particular movements but you will feel and experience the baby’s presence in the womb.
+What is your baby like when you’re third month pregnant?
+It would be too early to feel any particular movements, but you will feel and experience the baby’s presence in the womb.
 You are sure to be curious to know what is happening inside!
-By the third month, your baby will be about 3.5 inches long weighing approximately 0.04 kilos – the size of a ripe plum or lemon.
-The embryo gets settled inside the uterus and the organs start their growth too.
+The fetus at 3 months pregnant will be about 3.5 inches long, weighing approximately 0.04 kilos – the size of a ripe plum or lemon.
+The embryo gets settled inside the uterus, and the organs start their growth too.